ALTIBASE/Documents/Manuals/Altibase_trunk/eng/General Reference-2.The Data Dictionary.md

 This manual has been organized as follows:

 - Chapter 1.
 The Data Dictionary
   This chapter describes the specification of the Altibase data dictionary.
-The data dictionary of Altibase consists of meta tables, in which information about objects is stored, and the process tables, in which information about processes is stroed.
+The data dictionary of Altibase consists of meta tables, in which information about objects is stored, and the process tables, in which information about processes is stored.
 - Chapter 2.
 Sample Schema
   This chapter describes the example table information, ER diagram, and sample data.